Pippi Longstocking

-Pippi Longstocking (Pippi Långstrump) is the fictional main character in an eponymous series of children's books by Swedish author Astrid Lindgren.
+Pippi Longstocking (Pippi Långstrump) is the fictional main character in a series of children's books by Swedish author Astrid Lindgren.
 Pippi was named by Lindgren's daughter Karin, who asked her mother for a get-well story when she was off school.

 Pippi is red-haired, freckled, unconventional and superhumanly strong – able to lift her horse one-handed.
 She is playful and unpredictable.
 She often makes fun of unreasonable adults, especially if they are pompous and condescending.
 Her anger comes out in extreme cases, such as when a man mistreats his horse.
 Pippi, like Peter Pan, does not want to grow up.
 She is the daughter of a buccaneer captain and has adventure stories to tell about that, too.
 Her four best friends are her horse and monkey, and the neighbours' children, Tommy and Annika.

 After being rejected by Bonnier Publishers in 1944, Lindgren's first manuscript was accepted by Rabén and Sjögren.
 The three Pippi chapter books (Pippi Longstocking, Pippi Goes on Board, and Pippi in the South Seas) were published from 1945 to 1948, followed by three short stories and a number of picture book adaptations.
-They have been translated into 76 languages as of May 2025 and made into several films and television series.
+They have been translated into 80 languages as of May 2025 and made into several films and television series.